phax/ddd/README.md

 * UBL 2.x Order (ID `ubl2-order`) - added in v0.1.1
 * UBL 2.x Order Response (ID `ubl2-orderresponse`) - added in v0.1.1

-And finally certain (missing) values can be deduced based on other values (class `DDDValueProviderPerSyntax`).
+The goal is to deduce certain (missing) values based on other values (class `DDDValueProviderPerSyntax`).
-The deducible values are currently:
+The deducible values are currently (also in enum `EDDDField`):
 * Process ID (especially for CII based syntaxes)
 * VESID (for selecting the correct validation rules) - see https://github.com/phax/ph-diver for details
 * Syntax Version (especially for UBL, where the same namespace URI and local element name is shared)